openmpf/openmpf-components/cpp/TesseractOCRTextDetection/DICTIONARIES.md

 model component files:

 `./tessdata_model_updater -u <ORIGINAL_MODELS_DIR> <UPDATED_COMPONENT_FILES_DIR> <OUTPUT_MODELS_DIR>`

+This command will fail if `OUTPUT_MODELS_DIR` does not exist.
+You may need to create it first.

 This command automates many of the previous commands to update all model files in a given target directory. **Specifically, DAWG components will be updated by